Damet24/typescript-ddd-skeleton/README.md

 ### Frontend

-The frontend part of the project is a basic app created with HTML, CSS, and JavaScript (Vanilla).
+The frontend part of the project is built using Vite.js with TypeScript.
 It is located in the `src/apps/main/frontend` directory.

 To configure the frontend, navigate to the `src/apps/main/frontend` directory in your terminal and run the following command to install the required dependencies: